emdorgan/book-search/README.md

 ## To-do List

-* Install all the Graph QL node packages
 * Figure out which routes I need to refactor (pseudocode)
-* Make the typeDef models
 * Make the resolvers (routes)
 * Make the front end fetch requests connect